Paul Oscar: Personal life

 Regarding his personal life, Paul Oscar has said: "I have a lot of work still to do.
 I have had three relationships that, from the outside, looked picture perfect, I suppose.
 But they were actually quite rotten, false, and abusive to me.
 What I am doing now is learning to fall in love with myself."
+He married his fiancé, Edgar Antonio Lucena Angarita, in March 2024 and is a strong advocate for LGBT+ rights on his social media.